TheJacksonLaboratory/detect_rois_omero/README.md

 ### ROI uploading

-- **save_rois(image, regions, scaling_factor)**: saves ROIs back to OMERO - needs to use the Blitz API due to ROI saving not being supported via JSON API, and therefore needs an *Image* object retrieved from OMERO via Blitz API.
+- **save_rois(image, regions, scaling_factor, rerun)**: saves ROIs back to OMERO - needs to use the Blitz API due to ROI saving not being supported via JSON API, and therefore needs an *Image* object retrieved from OMERO via Blitz API.
 Scaling factor needs to be specified here to scale ROIs back to full-size image server-side.
+Added a "--rerun" option for running the same code multiple times over the same image - it deletes ALL existing ROIs on that image before saving the new ones.

 ## Example usage